kacpertopol/wallCal/README.md

 $./wallWeek
 ```

-Scan seven days, strting with the current day,
+Scan seven days, starting with the current day,
 for the day's events using the
 calendar file `cal`.
 A description
 of the syntax for calendar events